Graph Max Shift: A Hill-Climbing Method for Graph Clustering

-Max Shift and its medoid variant are shown in \cite{arias2022} to be asymptotically consistent --- in the sense of \citet{fukunaga1975} --- under some conditions on the underlying density $f$ and on the kernel and bandwidth defining the density estimate.
-Specifically, it is assumed the density converges to zero at infinity; that it is twice differentiable with uniformly continuous zeroth, first, and second derivatives; and that it is of Morse regularity.
-And it is assumed that the kernel used is of second order and the bandwidth is chosen so that the density estimator is second order consistent, meaning that $\eps = \eps_n \to 0$ in such a way that, as $n\to\infty$,
+Max Shift and its medoid variant are shown in \cite{arias2025clustering} to be asymptotically consistent in the sense of \citet{fukunaga1975} (formally defined in \secref{consistency}) under some conditions on the underlying density $f$ and on the kernel and bandwidth defining the density estimate.
+Specifically, it is assumed the density converges to zero at infinity; that it is twice differentiable with uniformly continuous zeroth, first, and second derivatives; and that it is of Morse regularity; and it is assumed that the kernel used is of second order and the bandwidth is chosen so that the density estimator is second order consistent, meaning that $\eps = \eps_n \to 0$ in such a way that, as $n\to\infty$,

 Our proposed algorithm for graph clustering, introduced later in \secref{algorithm}, coincides with Max Shift (based on a particular kernel density estimator) in the case of a geometric graph.
-However, the consistency of Max Shift established in \cite{arias2022} do not extend to the present setting, as the kernel function implicitly used does not satisfy the required conditions.
-We make this point again in \remref{flat}.
+However, the consistency of Max Shift established in \cite{arias2025clustering} does not extend to the present setting, as the kernel function that Max Shift implicitly uses does not satisfy the conditions required \cite{arias2025clustering}.